terra-money/docs/docs/learn/glossary.md

 ## dApp

 An application built on a decentralized platform.
-Protocol’s built on Terra are dApps.

 ## DDoS